United Buddy Bears: The Minis

-In the autumn of 2003, the circle of United Buddy Bears-The Minis — was presented in Berlin for the first time.
+In the autumn of 2003, the circle of United Buddy Bears-The Minis was presented in Berlin for the first time.
 Since then, this circle has been shown in Frankfurt/Main, in Potsdam and at the Sony Center in Berlin, as well as destinations outside of Germany, including Bratislava in Slovakia, Calais in France, and Yekaterinburg and Kazan in Russia.

 Aid for children in need

-As of June 2024, donations and proceeds from the sale of Buddy Bears at auction had generated a total of Euro 2,300,000 in support of UNICEF and local nonprofits that help children in need.
+As of June 2024, donations and proceeds from the sale of Buddy Bears at auction had generated a total of Euro 2,600,000 in support of UNICEF and local nonprofits that help children in need.

 Involved artists

 In the early years, the Bears were designed by regional artists and Berlin celebrities for the exhibition Art in the City.
 From 2002 onwards, thanks to support from Lufthansa, Air Berlin and the Berlin Hotel Association, artists from all five continents took part in the international project United Buddy Bears.
-More than 240 artists from over 150 countries have taken part in this project to date, such as, for example Arik Brauer, René Cadena Ayala, Hernando León, Ibrahim Hazimeh, Carlos Páez Vilaró, Seo Soo-Kyoung, Helge Leiberg, Leda Luss Luyken, Ludmila Seefried-Matějková – this is also echoed by the artist and UNICEF Australian National Ambassador, Ken Done.
+More than 240 artists from over 150 countries have taken part in this project to date, such as Arik Brauer, René Cadena Ayala, Hernando León, Ibrahim Hazimeh, Carlos Páez Vilaró, Seo Soo-Kyoung, Helge Leiberg, Leda Luss Luyken, Ludmila Seefried-Matějková, Monira Al Qadiri, Thuraya Al-Baqsami.
+This is also echoed by the artist and UNICEF Australian National Ambassador, Ken Done.